-Quick answer: Astrological botany assigned every plant to one of the seven planets, so a herb's nature and use were read from its celestial ruler and its humoral qualities.
+Quick answer: Astrological botany assigned every plant to one of the seven planets.
+A herb's nature and medical use were read from its planetary ruler and its humoral qualities, the hot, cold, moist, and dry balance behind old medicine.
 Nicholas Culpeper's herbal of 1653 is the famous English key.

 For the old herbalist, a plant was never just a plant.
-It carried the stamp of a planet, and to know that ruler was to know the herb's temperament, its virtues and the hour to gather it.
-This is astrological botany, the green branch of medical astrology, and its most quotable voice is an angry young London apothecary named Culpeper.
+It carried the stamp of a planet, and to know that ruling planet was to know the herb's temperament, its virtues, and the hour to gather it.
+This practice is astrological botany, the green branch of medical astrology.
+Its most quotable voice is Culpeper, an angry young London apothecary.

 Every Plant Under a Planet

 The core idea was rulership.
-Each of the seven classical planets governed a family of plants that shared its quality: hot and fiery herbs to Mars, cooling and soothing ones to the Moon and Venus, cold and binding roots to Saturn.
-To read a herb was to read its planet, and through the planet its humoral action, warming, cooling, moistening or drying.
+Each of the seven classical planets governed a family of plants that shared its quality: hot and fiery herbs belonged to Mars, cooling and soothing ones to the Moon and Venus, cold and binding roots to Saturn.
+To read a herb was to read its planet, and through the planet, its humoral action, whether it warmed, cooled, moistened, or dried the body.
 The same logic of celestial rulership runs through planetary dignities in the natal chart.

 Culpeper's Rebellion